LaunchpadPhillyTech/photo_tagger/README.md

 - Delete old backups to save space

 ### Debug Tools (very bottom)
-- Refresh thumbnails that are potentially broken
+- "Refresh All Thumbnails" for thumbnails that are potentially expired
-- Clear all thumbnails to test auto refresh functionality
+- "Clear All Thumbnails" to test auto refresh functionality
 - Diagnose issues when editing the program locally

 ## Development